-Our Orange County Business Valuation Lawyers Will Help You Protect Your Interests
+Our Irvine Business Valuation Lawyers Will Help You Protect Your Interests

 If you are contemplating a divorce and you or your spouse owns a business, determining the value of the business will be crucial to ensuring an equal distribution of your community property.
 This can be important even if the business is considered the separate property of your spouse, as there is still the opportunity to find a community property interest in the growth during the marriage.
 This, of course, assumes that the business has not been carved out of your divorce in a prenuptial or postnuptial agreement.
 But, for most high-net-worth couples, addressing business ownership is a key component of the divorce process, and hiring an Orange County divorce lawyer to assist with business valuation can be essential to securing a favorable result.

 With regard to business valuation, a fundamental question is: Who decides what the business is worth?
 Due to divorcing spouses’ competing interests, one spouse will generally benefit from a lower valuation, while the other will want the business to be valued as highly as possible.
 Typically, each spouse will hire his or her own business valuation expert; and then, depending upon how far apart their respective valuations are, the spouses will either (i) work to come to terms, or (ii) engage the court to decide the value.
 Alternatively, some couples will agree from the outset to engage a neutral third party, such as a mediator, to provide an unbiased valuation.

 Determining the Value of a Privately-Held Business for Purposes of Getting Divorced in California

 Regarding the valuation itself, here too, there are multiple options available.
 There is no single “right” way to value a privately-held business, and different types of businesses can warrant the emphasis or de-emphasis of various factors.
 With this in mind, generally speaking, some of the primary considerations that go into valuing a privately-held business for purposes of a divorce include:

 - Cash reserves